Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/pre-reqs.md

 cd intelligent-app-workshop
 ```

-## Initial Setup

-1. Copy and rename the file `appsettings.json.example` into the corresponding lesson directory as follows (example command for Lesson1):

-    ```bash
-    cp workshop/dotnet/Lessons/appsettings.json.example workshop/dotnet/Lessons/Lesson1/appsettings.json
-    ```

 1. Create Azure Grounding with Bing Search resource.
 We will use this to ensure the LLM can get current data from the internet:

-    1. Create Bing Search Service (from Azure Portal):
+    1. Create Grounding with Bing Search resource (from Azure Portal):
         1. Go to the [Azure Portal](https://portal.azure.com).
         1. Click on [Create A Resource](https://ms.portal.azure.com/#create/hub)
         1. On the search bar type **Grounding with Bing Search** and hit enter
         1. Locate **Grounding with Bing Search** and click **Create**
         1. On the **Create a Grounding with Bing Search Resource** page, provide the following information for the fields on the Basics tab:
             * Subscription: The Azure subscription to used for your service.
-            * Resource group: The Azure resource group to contain your Bing service resource.
-You can create a new group or use a pre-existing group.
+            * Resource group: Select the resource group created by the prerequisites stack
             * Name: A descriptive and unique name for your Grounding with Bing Search Service resource, such as `grounding-bing-search-myid`.
             * Region: Global (default).
             * Pricing Tier: Grounding with Bing Search (default)